-The number of people affected by the COVID-19 virus in the Bay Area continues to grow as new waves surge, and many of us are grappling with ongoing changes and disruptions to our lives.
-For some, the effects are particularly dire.
+The COVID-19 pandemic has laid bare and worsened the Bay Area’s racial and economic disparities.
 There is a tremendous amount of work to do to make sure that people in communities that have historically been excluded from adequate resources and care — such as people working low-wage jobs, Black and Indigenous people, people who have immigrated to the US, and undocumented people — have the resources they need to stay safe and healthy.

 Immediate Response: Relief and Recovery

 San Francisco Foundation was at the leading edge in responding to COVID-19.
 We mobilized our grantmaking, fundraising, and relationships to support the Bay Area in the following ways (click to expand sections):

-- Working with our donors to create a Keep Oakland Housed emergency fund to specifically support rental assistance to address the housing crisis in Oakland brought on by the pandemic
+- Direct Support: We worked with our donors to create a Keep Oakland Housed emergency fund to support rental assistance and to address the pandemic-related housing crisis in Oakland;

 Looking Ahead: Reimagine and Rebuild